-With the COVID-19 pandemic still not under control, it currently remains uncertain whether travelling in May would be safe enough for everyone.
-The various vaccines, among other factors, give reason to believe that the situation will improve in later months.
-Thus, the MEI Board, the Organizing Committee and Program Committee of the Music Encoding Conference 2021 in Alicante have decided to postpone the event by two months.
+Please note: On December 18, 2020, the MEI Board, the Organizing Committee and Program Committee of the Music Encoding Conference 2021 in Alicante have decided to postpone the event by two months from its original May date.
 The conference is now scheduled to take place from Monday 19 to Thursday 22 July 2021 and is additionally being prepared to be held in hybrid mode to allow either physical or virtual participation.

 We are pleased to announce the call for papers, posters, panels, and workshops for the Music Encoding Conference 2021.